msurdi/frontend-dependencies/README.md

           "version": "3.1.0",   // for `npm install`: version, tag or version range "src": "dist/*"       // relative path in package to copy files "namespaced": true    // extra parent folder with package Name },

-      "moment": {               // use in backend and frontend "isomorph": true,
-      },

       "turbolinks": {